OGC Op. No. 10-01-10

 Boiler and machinery insurance only provides first-party coverage to an insured for loss or damage to the insured’s own property.
 See OGC Op.
 No. 03-05-18 (May 20, 2003).
 In OGC Op.
 No. 03-15-18, the Department concluded that a risk retention group providing a theft protection program, in which motor vehicle physical damage coverage is provided to purchasers of motor vehicles in the event that the vehicle is stolen and not recovered, does not constitute liability insurance under the LRRA - the only kind of insurance under the LRRA that a risk retention group may provide to its members.

 Similarly, boiler and machinery insurance is not “liability insurance” under the definition of the term “liability” in the LRRA, or, for that matter, the Insurance Law.
 Under both, liability insurance provides coverage to an insured arising out of the insured’s liability to third parties.
-Indeed,
+Indeed, § 3901(a)(2) of the LRRA reads, in pertinent part, as follows:

 (2) ‘liability’ –